 Community Supported News

-Our team journalists and videographers is dedicated to producing content that our readers need to help them understand our community.
+Our team of journalists and videographers is dedicated to producing content that our readers need to help them understand our community.

 We believe that to truly be a community news source, we need the support of our community.
 If you want well-researched, fact-driven, quality news, partner with us to bring you local reporting that makes a difference.
 Look below for a list of projects in need of support.

 Don't see one you like?
 Send new project ideas to firstname.lastname@example.org.

 Video History Series

 We can't forget our roots.
 Keeping the community's unique historic moments alive is what On the PULSE will do with this video series.
 Beginning with a package of six videos, the series will run over six months.